hacks-guide/Guide_Wii/_pages/en_US/rssmii.md

     </rss>
     ```

     Replace the "name" portion with the title you want to put for the feed.
-Make sure it's not very long, since there's not that much space.
+Try to limit its length where possible.
 Then, replace the link portion with the link to the RSS feed.
 You can put as many feeds as you want.
 Don't delete the "CDATA" part.

     ```xml
     <?xml version="1.0" encoding="utf-8"?>